 Solar power has never been more available and affordable in the United States.
 Ample capacity to power the equivalent of 5.7 million average American homes now exists, reports the Office of Energy Efficiency & Renewable Energy.
-If you’re a homeowners considering solar power keep reading to learn what your options are, what you can expect to pay, and what benefits you’ll gain from solar power.
+If you’re a homeowner considering solar power, keep reading to learn what your options are, what you can expect to pay, and what benefits you’ll gain from solar power.

-More than a million solar installations are throughout the United States.
+There are more than a million solar installations throughout the United States.
 When considering if this type of energy is right for your home, check out the pros and cons first.

 Solar Power Pros

 - Renewable and sustainable energy source.

 - Environmentally friendly.
 The use of solar panels doesn’t generate any pollution.

 - Accessible.
 There are more than 9,000 solar companies throughout the U.S., with a presence in all 50 states.

 - More affordable.
 The cost to install solar panels has dropped by more than 60 percent in the last decade, reports SEIA (Solar Energy Industries Association).

 - Low maintenance.
 Most solar power systems for homes need little maintenance beyond routine cleanings, performed about twice yearly.